onlysunshines/landingPage/README.md

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

 Manipulating the Dom to have a dynamic webpage display right before your eyes!

+Used google, youtube, mdn and stackoverflow to fine tune my javascript